Cooking Gorgeous

 What is Sigara Boregi?

-Traditionally, Turkish boreks such as Sigara Böreği and Spinach and Feta Borek, are made with Yufka pastry dough, which is a bit thicker than phyllo pastries.
-These round-shaped thin dough parcels are easy to find online or from Turkish or Middle Eastern food shops.
+Traditionally, Turkish boreks such as Sigara Böreği and Spinach and Feta Pie are made with Yufka pastry dough, which is a bit thicker than phyllo pastries.

 You can also use filo pastries instead which are similar but thinner than yufka, and they come in rectangular shapes.
 Filo (or phyllo) pastries are available in most supermarkets and shops, and you can buy them fresh or frozen.

-Another alternative is to use spring roll pastry or wrappers, which might be more convenient to use as they often come in small square-shaped sheets.
-They are available in some grocery stores in the freezer/fridge sections, or in Asian grocery shops.
-Make sure to use the type made of wheat and not rice for this Sigara Boregi recipe.
+Another alternative is to use spring roll pastry or wrappers, which might be more convenient to use as they often come in small square sheets.
+They are available in some grocery stores in the freezer/fridge sections, or Asian grocery shops.

 • Halloumi - It's a great-tasting semi-hard cheese and I love adding it to my cheese fillings for pastries.
 You can omit it and add any other favorite cheese of yours.